 - EDUCATIONAL ADVANTAGE – Get a jump start on your college career while easing the transition from high school to college.

-- Complete the online application for admission (Tutorial on how to complete the admission application) and review the student I.D. policy requirement.
+- Complete the online application for admission (Tutorial on how to complete the admission application).

-- Submit your I.D. and/or transcript, including ACT, SAT, or ACUPLACER scores using the Admissions Documentation Upload.
+- Submit your transcript, including ACT or ACCUPLACER scores using the Admissions Documentation Upload.

 Dual Enrollment Student Resources